As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Offer feedback.
 We will learn how to work together more rapidly if you

-us both adapt our approaches so that you can get the most from your coaching
+support us to both adapt our approaches so that you can get the most from

 I can also recommend Evgeny Shadchnev’s article How to work with a